-Irina Karmanova is a Public Affairs Officer in Bureau of Global Public Affairs at the U.S. Department of State.
-Her office strives to maintain an ongoing dialogue with the American public about the important value of diplomacy and its tangible impact on American lives by connecting the State Department with domestic audiences, and engaging the American people directly, through a variety of outreach activities that advance foreign affairs work at home and abroad.
-Irina is a recipient of three Meritorious Honor Awards and is a graduate of the Executive Leadership Program.
+Irina Karmanova is a Public Affairs Officer in the Bureau of Global Public Affairs at the U.S. Department of State.
+The mission of the Bureau of Global Public Affairs (GPA) is to serve the American people by effectively communicating U.S. foreign policy priorities and the importance of diplomacy to American audiences, and engaging foreign publics to enhance their understanding of and support for the values and policies of the United States.
+Irina is a recipient of three Meritorious Honor Awards, two Franklin Awards, and is a graduate of the Executive Leadership Program.

-Irina’s previous Department of State experience includes the Office of Nordic and Baltic Affairs in the Bureau of European and Eurasian Affairs; the Office of Press and Public Diplomacy in the Bureau of South and Central Asian Affairs; the Secretary’s Office of Global Women’s Issues; and the Office of International Visitors in the Bureau of Educational and Cultural Affairs.
+Irina joined the Department of State in 2009, and her previous experience includes positions in the Office of Nordic and Baltic Affairs in the Bureau of European and Eurasian Affairs; the Office of Press and Public Diplomacy in the Bureau of South and Central Asian Affairs; the Secretary’s Office of Global Women’s Issues; the United States Advisory Commission on Public Diplomacy (ACPD); and the Office of International Visitors in the Bureau of Educational and Cultural Affairs.
 Irina’s international experience includes assignments in the Public Affairs Sections of the U.S. Embassy in Kyiv, Ukraine; the U.S. Consulate in Kolkata, India; the U.S. Embassy in Canberra, Australia; and the U.S. Embassy in Buenos Aires, Argentina.
-Irina's non-State Department experience includes the National Archives and Records Administration and the Woodrow Wilson International Center for Scholars.
+Irina's other experience includes the National Archives and Records Administration and the Woodrow Wilson International Center for Scholars.